apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.connect_attempts_max_retries INT 6
    :reloadable:

    The maximum number of connection retries Traffic Server can make when the origin server is not responding.
+   Each retry attempt lasts for `proxy.config.http.connect_attempts_timeout`_ seconds.
+Once the maximum number of retries is reached, the origin is marked dead.
+After this, the setting  `proxy.config.http.connect_attempts_max_retries_dead_server`_ is used to limit the number of retry attempts to the known dead origin.

 .. ts:cv:: CONFIG proxy.config.http.connect_attempts_max_retries_dead_server INT 3
    :reloadable:

-   The maximum number of connection retries Traffic Server can make when the origin server is unavailable.
+   Maximum number of connection retries Traffic Server can make while an origin is marked dead.
+Typically this value is smaller than
+   `proxy.config.http.connect_attempts_max_retries`_ so an error is returned to the client faster and also to reduce the load on the dead origin.
+   The timeout interval `proxy.config.http.connect_attempts_timeout`_ in seconds is used with this setting.

 .. ts:cv:: CONFIG proxy.config.http.server_max_connections INT 0
    :reloadable: